mattzuba/homelab-docker/README.md

 4. Run `docker-compose run --rm cloudflared-login` and follow the instructions
 5. Run `docker-compose run --rm cloudflared-create`.
 Note the tunnel id displayed in the output and then modify your cloudflared.yml file appropriately
 5. Run `docker-compose run --rm cloudflared-route` to create your DNS route to your tunnel
-5. Run `docker-compose --profile tunnel up -d`
+5. Run `docker-compose --profile vaultwarden up -d`
 6. Visit https://vault.your.tld/admin and use your configured admin password to begin your configuration